At the end of the third quarter, Core Scientific's assets stood at $1.4 billion, whereas its liabilities were about $1.3 billion.

 Now visualize half the miners gone.

-Each miner now has twice the traffic (400 clients) higher cost and a potential congestion bottleneck.
-And clients are transmitting over 5x or 10x more distance, increasing network traffic and response time.
+Each miner now has twice the traffic (400 clients), higher cost and a potential congestion bottleneck which slows down the confirmation process.
+And 200 million clients are transmitting over 5x or 10x more distance, which increases network traffic and response time.
 Imagine a geographic colocation system operating in reverse.

 Systemic failures often don't give much of a warning.